chamburr/elements/README.md

 First, get a server running the latest Ubuntu LTS software, which could be rented from any cloud provider.
 Then, install prerequisites in Brewfile and update Ansible and environmental variables.
-Finally, run `./scripts/bootstrap.sh name address` to install everything on the server!
+Finally, run `./scripts/bootstrap.sh name` to install everything on the server!
 You can repeat this process to configure multiple servers.

 ## Core components